Dorani/Album-Review/README.md

       - if user is signed in, if they are we will check to see if the review user.id = current user.id

 ## Star Rating jQuery Plugin
 - raty.js
     - npm install raty-js
     - move the 3 images into assets/images
     - move raty.js file into assets/javascript

 - now, add a div in review.html.erb
     - add a div
     - represent the 5 stars
     - remove the review.rating tag
             - replacing with empty div tag, class review rating, data score attribute, review.rating

 - now, go back to our show view in album
     - paste in the raty script tag
-        - targer the class we have over review rating
+    - target the class we have over review rating
     - its a read only value
     - perform all the raty magic behind the scenes

 - now, we want to be able to not type in the number of stars but click on stars representing our review.
     - form partial
         - wrap the input in a div tag
             - id rating-form
             - add a script tag
             - input rating as stars.

 ## Average rating